oatlog/oatlog/doc/proposal/main.typ

 egg extraction gym @egggym, but it has a problem of the benchmarks testing the worst case instead of the average case and the scenarios are very synthetic.

-#todo[regarding Alejandro's SyCAM: We find little public information on this as we suppose it is not
-yet published, and while it seems like a reasonable application we think leaning on egglog's existing benchmarks makes more sense.]